mekane/git-practice-exercises/README.md

 Welcome to the web team here at Tiny Jungle.
 Our founder wrote this awesome shopping cart app himself at the end of the last century.
 We're sure you'll have lots of fun keeping it up to date!

-Follow along with the requests below.
-They are aimed to be simple to implement

 ## Exercise 1: Moving Branches